ThePrincelle/projet-erlang/README.md

 ## How does it work?

+### Provided test

+The included test separates 'even' sites to 'uneven' ones:

+- All the 'even' sites receive a message from every 'uneven' ones then send back a message to each of them.
+- All the 'uneven' sites send a message to each 'even' sites then receive a message from each of them.

 ### Rules

 Here, we present a list of rules for each event when we use matrix clocks.

 #### Local progress rule

+-> not used in this case.

 before producing an internal event: